 - Travelling Expenses – There are two elements to this part of a claim.
 Firstly, you could claim fuel and parking costs associated with medical appointments.
 You could also claim alternative travel arrangements if you’re fibromyalgia leaves you unable to drive for any period of time.

 Any financial losses raised as part of fibromyalgia compensation claims, including financial losses, will fall under the umbrella of ‘special damages’.
 As claiming compensation for fibromyalgia can cover long periods of time, we suggest that you create a diary or log of any spending and keep hold of any receipts.
 Therefore, when your solicitor asks why an expense is being claimed back, you’ll easily be able to recall why and how it was linked to your condition.

 No Win No Fee Compensation Claims For Fibromyalgia

 There are times when the thought of claiming compensation might seem daunting.
 Also, you might worry about the costs involved.
 That’s why our solicitors offer a No Win No Fee service for any claim they take on.

 When the solicitor has assessed your claim and agrees to take it on, they’ll prepare a conditional fee agreement (CFA) for you.
 This is your contract which confirms that you won’t have to pay the solicitor’s fees unless you receive compensation.

 When that does happen, the CFA will provide details about the success fee you’ll pay.
 This is a percentage of your compensation that’s deducted before the compensation is paid to you.
 Doing it this way means that you don’t have to have the funds available to pay the solicitor yourself.
 We believe this reduces the financial risk and stress levels involved in making a claim.

-How Our Medical Misdiagnosis Specialists Could Help You
+How Our Medical Misdiagnosis Specialists Could Help You With Fibromyalgia Compensation Claims

 - Our advisors provide free advice about your fibromyalgia compensation claims